You are here

-Put your lens into action by snapping shots of the trees from these vantage points, and you’re sure to snap some keepers.
+Put your lens into action by capturing shots of the famous trees from these vantage points, and you’re sure to snap some keepers.

 701 West Basin Drive SW

-The sculpture’s nickname, the Stone of Hope, comes from a line in King’s “I Have a Dream” speech.
+The Martin Luther King, Jr. Memorial's nickname, the Stone of Hope, comes from a line in King’s “I Have a Dream” speech.
 Let pink and white blossoms dot the foreground of a photo featuring the prominent statue—the 30-foot structure is surrounded by 182 new cherry blossom trees planted for the opening in 2011.